KoBeWi/Metroidvania-System/README.md

 #### Navigation

 It's important to note that the map is divided into layers.
 Using them is optional; they can be parallel worlds, interior sub-maps or whatever use-case you come up with.
 The editor properly displays a single layer, that is all cells, symbols, custom elements etc. Sometimes it's desired to see another layer at the same time, to make parallel rooms and stuff.
 This is what Preview Layer option is for - it allows to display another layer.
-It will be translucent and some elements are ommited, but you will see general shape of the layer.
+It will be translucent and some elements are omitted, but you will see general shape of the layer.

 ![](Media/EditorLayers.gif)